DouglasUrner/Common/career-launch/index.md

 1. Make a copy of the [submission template][template] and fill it out.
 1. Once you've completed the template, submit it.
+1. Use a sticky note to bookmark your lists in your notebook and turn it in.

 ## Submission

+There are two

 After completing your [template][], submit a PDF through Canvas - **do not** submit by sharing the document.